SEED-platform/seed/provisioning/README.md

 The main configurations that you need to change are inside the file vars/seed.yml, there you can find the a lot of variables that you need to adequate to your environment.
 All the important variables are between ##.

+To execute the playbook for the first time, just run: ansible-playbook -vv seed.yml --extra-vars "{ 'deploy': 'false' }"

+If you need to run just the application configuration tasks, run the following command: ansible-playbook -vv seed.yml --extra-vars "{ 'deploy': 'true' }"

+Feel free to get in touch if you have any doubts.